mrartrager/mrartrager/README.md

 - 👋 Hi, I’m @mrartrager
 - 👀 I’m interested in ...
-Bouldering, Playing Zelda and Drawing
+Bouldering, Playing Zelda, Drawing
 - 🌱 I’m currently learning ...
 The very basics of Github
 - 💞️ I’m looking to collaborate on ... literally anything.
 - 📫 How to reach me ...